roy-tseng/aiBook/readme.md

 # How to Use These Guidelines

 Those AI guideline files are frequently used by me for specific domains and engineering scenarios.
+(I hope that I can have AI mindeset plug-in effect... mightbe..)

 below is "how to use" sample